 Join us through the year for a variety of lectures, workshops, collections highlights talks, and family programming—both in-person and virtual.
 These programs cover a wide range of topics related to the Granite State and are led by historians, authors, storytellers, and library and museum professionals.
-Lectures, programs, and workshops will be held in the spring, fall, and winter, with our special 603 History Hunt taking place in the month of July.
 Regularly visit the Programs & Events Calendar

 for up-to-date information.